kamilmac/puppeteer/README.md

   - `loader`: custom loader function (consumes file string and returns a promise)
   - `apps`: object describing children apps.
 App object key is a base for route & action name.
     - `appName`: this object key will resolve to '#/appname' route and APPNAME prefix for events
-      - `bundleLocation`: path to external app bundle
+      - `bundleLocation`: path to external app bundles.
+List is loaded sequentially.
       - `domHook`: document_id where app should be attached
       - `mountFuncName`: name of the mountung function exisiting on the window object in children app.
 Returns unmount `function`.